rjw57/gitlab-deploy-playground/README.md

 parallel deployment first.
 See the section below on "getting familiar with this deployment".

+## Known issues

+This deployment is not yet complete.
+Known issues include:

+* There is no configuration of email sending or receiving.
+* There are no backup object storage buckets created.
+* The mechanism for having the Gitlab instance on a custom URL is untested.

 ## Bootstrap

 > **ALWAYS** make sure you have the latest versions of terraform and helm